Nicolas-RENOIR/Airbnb-price-prediction/README.md

-# AirbnbPricePrediction
-Predicted Airbnb prices by cleaning and analyzing a comprehensive dataset of listings, identifying trends, and establishing key connections 💵
+The final project for my 'Data Analysis' class focused on predicting Airbnb prices by cleaning the data, identifying trends, and establishing relevant connections.
+We utilized a comprehensive dataset that included detailed descriptions of multiple Airbnb listings.
+Our objective was to test various artificial intelligence models to determine the most relevant features of an Airbnb listing and accurately predict its price.